Life After Menopause: Postmenopause Symptoms & More

 HOW CAN I ADDRESS MY POSTMENOPAUSE SYMPTOMS?

 While many women experience a decreased frequency and intensity of menopause symptoms in the years following menopause, this isn’t the case for everyone.
-Here are some ways to help ease the symptoms you may feel during postmenopause:
+In addition to taking menopause supplements, here are some ways to help ease the symptoms you may feel during postmenopause:

 - Exercise: Exercise can help stimulate heart and bone health, while also helping to maintain a healthy weight.2